 Provide adequate and sufficient protective equipment

 The COVID-19 pandemic has highlighted the importance of having adequate protective equipment, or PPE, to protect both staff and members of the public.
-Depending on the work environment, protective equipment can vary in form and function.
-In healthcare environments, you may require something that can prevent the transmission of diseases by blocking droplets and vaporized particles, such as gowns, gloves and masks.
+Depending on the work environment, protective equipment can vary in form and function such as wearable protective gear or specialised storage such as chemical storage cabinets that you can source from here which is another form of protection against harmful chemicals.
+In healthcare environments, you may require something that can prevent the transmission of diseases by blocking droplets and vaporized particles, such as gowns, specialised gloves from Unigloves and masks.

 In industrial environments, protective equipment can take the form of guards or clothing that can prevent harm from other forms of injury, such as goggles designed to protect eyes, or gloves to keep hands safe from sharp surfaces or chemicals.
 Supplying the right kind of protective equipment in the workplace doesn’t simply keep staff members safe from harm, but it can also help to protect the business from potential legal action in the case of an accident.

 A respectable organization such as the Brown & Crouppen law firm will often highlight that providing PPE demonstrates that workers have responsibility for their own safety.
 If they have been supplied with the right tools and equipment to work in a safe manner, they should therefore use them.
 Failure to do so, and any potential injuries they suffer as a result, means that employees must also shoulder some, or all of the liability that arises.

 Ensure that employees are trained on workplace safety

 An unexpected accident or injury, particularly if it occurs in an environment where you were not anticipating it, can often lead to shock and surprise.
 It can be difficult to know how to react and respond, and this can often lead to losing valuable time.
 In the case of serious injuries, any delay can result in more damage, so it is essential to know how to respond in a safe manner.